What is Aerobotics?

 Naspers

-Naspers is a global technology and internet company with a focus on e-commerce, online services, and digital entertainment, known for investing in and operating a wide range of digital platforms worldwide.
+Naspers Limited is a South African multinational technology and internet company that invests in and operates a wide range of digital platforms globally, focusing on ecommerce and digital services.

 Cathay Innovation

-Cathay Innovation is a global venture capital firm that supports entrepreneurs by connecting them to a worldwide ecosystem, investing in multi-stage startups that make a positive impact through technology.
+Cathay Innovation is a global venture capital firm that supports entrepreneurs by connecting them to a worldwide ecosystem, investing in multi-stage startups that drive positive impact through technology.

 4Di Capital

-4Di Capital is a Cape Town-based venture capital fund management firm focused on early-stage technology investments in sub-Saharan Africa, supporting entrepreneurs developing solutions for regional and global markets.
+4Di Capital is a Cape Town-based venture capital fund management firm that focuses on early-stage technology investments in sub-Saharan Africa, aiming to scale startups from local to global markets.

 What's next for Aerobotics?